Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: State diagram

 \subsection{Assembly-chimera boundary}

-In continuous-time simulations, the assembly-chimera boundary is shifted down from the $\varepsilon \sim -\mu$ boundary seen in discrete-time simulations \cite{Sartori2020PNAS}.
+In continuous-time Gillespie simulations, the assembly-chimera boundary is shifted down from the $\varepsilon \sim -\mu$ boundary seen in discrete-time simulations.
 Part of the assembly region which seemed stable in discrete-time simulations turns out to be unstable to chimera formation.
 Assembled structures are unstable to chimera formation if the system is able to add tiles to the boundary of the assembled structure, to form chimeric structures.
 In Section \ref{sec:g-tile_strip} we derived the condition for laying a strip of length $g$ being more favorable than removing such a strip, giving Eq.~\eqref{eq:laying_favourable}.
-Rearranging this condition, we obtain
+Rearranging this condition we obtain

-In this region, provided a valid configuration exists, structures with side lengths greater than $g$ will be unstable to chimera formation.
+Provided a valid configuration exists, structures with side lengths greater than $g$ will be unstable to chimera formation.
+In this region, the lifetime of structures is similar to the assembly time, and so we do not consider these structures to be stable.
 However, we may not always have a valid chimeric configuration.
 In Section \ref{sec:g-tile_strip} we also give the expected number of chimeric strip configurations (Eq.~\eqref{eq:number_chim_configs}).
 Putting these two concepts together, we can deduce that the assembly-chimera boundary in a given system is